winterkultist/js2ts/README.md

 check for index.js
-check why intellij does import from dist, something is broken with tsc build rename Lakmon to just Monster
+check why intellij does import from dist, something is broken with tsc build rename Lakmon to just Monster perform possible attack (add a logging, so nullish coalesce can be learned)

 # Setup